-HSC.23 UNDERGRADUATE QUALIFICATIONS, PROGRAMMES AND CURRICULUMS - PHASING OUT
+HSC.14 UNDERGRADUATE QUALIFICATIONS, PROGRAMMES AND CURRICULUMS - PHASING OUT

-DEGREE/DIPLOMA QUALIFICATION AND PROGRAMME CODE COMMENTS Diploma in Sport Science 832 100; G101P/M This programme phased out.
-Refer to 2017 yearbook Only presented for pipeline · students.
-Bachelor of Health Sciences in Biokinetics 8DR K01; G401P This programme is phasing Refer to 2018 yearbook out. • 4 th year 2023 Bachelor of Science in Health Sciences with 200 186; G301P This programme phased out.
-Physiology and Psychology Only presented for pipeline Refer to 2017 yearbook students.
-Bachelor of Arts in Health Sciences with 100 167; G301P This programme phased out.
-Human Movement Sciences & Psychology , Only presented for pipeline Refer to 2017 yearbook students.
-Bachelor of Arts in Psychology and Geography 100 172; G301P This programme phased out. and Environment Study Only presented for pipeline Refer to 2017 yearbook students.
-Bachelor of Arts in Psychology and Tourism 100 175; G302P This programme phased out.
-Management Only presented for pipeline Refer to 2017 yearbook students.
-Bachelor of Science in Human Movement 200 187; G302P This programme phased out.
-Science and Physiology Only presented for pipeline Refer to 2017 yearbook students.
-Bachelor of Social Work 111 101; G403P/M/V This programme phased out.
-Refer to 2017 yearbook Only presented for pipeline students Pechalar of Pharmany 900 101, C412D This programme phood out Bachelor of Pharmacy 800 101; G413P This programme phased out.
-Refer to 2017 yearbook Only presented for pipeline Bachelor of Science in Dietetics 206 404: C402D students 206 101; G402P This programme phased out.
-Refer to 2017 yearbook Only presented for pipeline students.
-Bachelor of Nursing (Management) 269 100; N109M 3 209 100, IN 109IVI This programme phased out.
-Refer to 2018 yearbook Only presented for pipeline students Bachelor of Nursing (Education) 269 101; N110M This programme phased out.
-Refer to 2018 yearbook , Only presented for pipeline • students Bachelor of Nursing Sciences (BNSC) 270 102, N111M This programme is phasing out.
-Refer to 2019 yearbook Only presented for pipeline • students Baccalaureus Curationis (BCur) 120 101; G409P This programme is phasing out.
-Refer to 2019 yearbook Only presented for pipeline • students
+DEGREE/DIPLOMA QUALIFICATION AND PROGRAMME CODE COMMENTS Diploma in Coaching Science 8EN A01; G201P/M This programme is phasing Refer to 2023 yearbook out.
+Bachelor of Health Sciences in Biokinetics 8DR K01; G401P This programme phased out.
+Refer to 2018 yearbook Only presented for pipeline students Bachelor of Social Work 111 101; G403P/M/V This programme phased out.
+Refer to 2017 yearbook Only presented for pipeline students Bachelor of Pharmacy 800 101; G413P This programme phased out.
+Refer to 2017 yearbook Only presented for pipeline students Bachelor of Nursing Sciences (BNSC) 270 102, N111M This programme is phasing out.
+Refer to 2019 yearbook Only presented for pipeline students Baccalaureus Curationis (BCur) 120 101; G409P This programme is phasing out.
+Refer to 2019 yearbook Only presented for pipeline students